Whether you enjoy drinking fresh orange juice or using it in a recipe, a stain is never welcome.

 Finish by dipping a clean cloth in plain water to "rinse" the spot.

 This is especially important because any soapy residue left in the carpet will actually attract more soil.
 Allow the stain to air dry away from direct heat.
 Vacuum to lift the carpet fibers.

 If the stain is older or from an orange drink containing dye, mix a solution of oxygen-based bleach in cool water following package directions.
 Dip a clean cloth into the solution and working from the outside edge of the stain toward the center, work the solution into the carpet.
 Do not over wet.
 Allow the solution to remain on the stain for at least 30 minutes before blotting away.

 Use a dry clean white cloth to blot away moisture.
 Allow to dry completely and vacuum to restore pile of carpet.

 How to Remove Orange Juice Stains from Upholstery

 The same cleaning solutions and techniques can be used for juice stains on upholstery.

-Take care not to overwet the fabric because excess moisture in the cushions can cause problems.
+Take care not to overwet the fabric because excess moisture in the cushions can cause problems like mildew.

 If the upholstery is silk or vintage, it is best to call a professional cleaner.
 Home cleaning may result in water spots.